13078326j/Tut12-Group2/README.md

 Week 4 (E.g. Potential benefits to the call center (in terms of reducing cost and being able to carry out more effective calls).
 Around 500 words
+10 min Powerpoint presentation with voice-overs (each member 2 min each)